Queen Esther Marrow: Biography

 Marrow has performed for Presidents Ronald Reagan, George H. W. Bush, and Bill Clinton and done a command performance for the British Royal Family.
 She sang at the Vatican for Pope John Paul II several times.

 Most recently she founded The Harlem Gospel Singers, an international touring gospel group.
 The group with their popularity at an all-time high made history on July 7, 1998, as the only gospel group ever to perform the Grand Evenement du Maurier (grand event) at the Montreal Jazz Festival, drawing over 100,000 audience members.

 In 2015, Marrow was the only performer from the original 1965 performance of Duke Ellington’s Sacred Concert to also perform at the 50th anniversary performance at Grace Cathedral, San Francisco.

+In 2025, her song “Walk Tall” was featured in an interlude on Beyoncé’s Cowboy Carter Tour.